 As with transferring locations, if you’re seeking to switch departments, want to work in a different functional area, or want to work at a different job, you may be able to ask for a transfer, or you may have to follow formal policy to apply for the job(s) you’re interested in.

 An internal transfer can have many advantages over quitting your job and leaving the company, including the retention of your current pay level, retirement plan, health care coverage, vacation, benefits and perks, and friendships with co-workers.

 A transfer is considered a lateral transfer when it is a transfer to the same job at a different location or to the same level job in the same or a different department.
 If you are applying for a higher level job, it will be considered a job promotion rather than a transfer.

-At smaller companies, the process may be less formal, and you may need to discuss your interest in transferring with management.
+At smaller companies, the process may be less formal and you may need to discuss with management your interest in transferring.

-In some cases, employees interested in a transfer may need to apply for new jobs within the company.
+In some cases, employees interested in a transfer are required to apply for new jobs within the company.
 Some employers accept applications from internal applicants before opening up applications to external candidates.
-It means that you'll have an advantage during the hiring process.
+If that's the case, it means that you'll have an advantage during the hiring process.
 However, you may still need to apply and interview for the job, especially if the new job is in a different department or at a different location.

 Tips for Transferring Jobs at Your Company

 Whether you are relocating or considering a change from one functional area to another, it often can be done within the same firm.
 That's because you will bring valuable company and industry knowledge with you that an outsider wouldn't possess.
 An added element of your appeal can be your reputation as a hardworking and competent employee.
 It can remove some of the hiring uncertainty involved with bringing in a new worker from the outside.

 However, an internal move can also be risky if you aren't careful about how you handle your transfer request.
 Here are tips on how to transfer jobs.